-8.1 Please outline the most common sources of debt finance used to fund private equity transactions in your jurisdiction and provide an overview of the current state of the finance market in your jurisdiction for such debt (particularly the market for high yield bonds).
+8.1 Please outline the most common sources of debt finance used to fund private equity transactions in your jurisdiction and provide an overview of the current state of the finance market in your jurisdiction for such debt (particularly the market for high-yield bonds).

 Private equity investors usually provide financing in the form of subordinated loans.
-In the context of leveraged buyouts, investors will typically use senior and junior debt in the form of credit facilities provided by financial institutions and high-yield bonds, although there are some restrictions in connection with bond financing into Switzerland.
+In the context of leveraged buyouts, investors will typically use senior and junior debt in the form of credit facilities provided by financial institutions.
 In the context of acquisitions, debt providers usually require that existing debt is refinanced at the level of the acquisition debt providers.
 Security released in connection with the refinancing typically serves as collateral for the new acquisition financing.
 The ability of Swiss target group companies to provide collateral is limited under Swiss law.
 Upstream and cross-stream security may only be granted if certain prerequisites are met, and only in the amount of the relevant Swiss company's freely distributable reserves.